GinnWang/helloworld/README.md

 Ginn's change: Hopefully you can master Git soon.

-This is from demo on Mar 17th
+Created new brach for next demo